Step-by-Step Instructions: Enabling and Using Version Control

 Note: When you delete a file from your account, please note that all versions associated with that file will also be deleted.

 Checkin/Checkout Check Box- When enabled, Checkin/Checkout requires other users to "check out" a file to view, edit, or collaborate.
 This locks the file from being downloaded by another user at the same time.
 Once a user has completed viewing, editing, or collaborating on a document, it must then be "checked in" to upload it to the account.
 The Undo Checkouts button allows the account owner to remove the Checkout status of files, unlocking them for other users to download.
 The View Checkout Log button takes you to the File History Log that lists the details of files checked into and out of the designated folders.

 Disable Delete Check Box- When enabled, the Disable Delete feature stops any other user from deleting files from the account.
 Even subaccounts with full access to the designated folder cannot delete files once enabled.

 - Because Version Control keeps multiple file versions within your account, additional storage is used to retain each version.

 - Enabling Version Control for the parent folder causes all subfolders to inherit those settings.

 - When enabling Version Control, no files are changed.

 - You may change or remove Version Control settings at any time.

-- When using the File LifeCycle rules, a copy of the deleted files will be retained within the VersionHistory system folder.
+- When using the File LifeCycle rules, all versions of deleted files will be removed from the VersonHistory folder.

 Still Have Questions?